Optimal Causal Annotations: An Application to Casenotes in Social Services: Method

 Note that sampling probabilities increase in the conditional variance/uncertainty of the model, $\sigma^2(X)$, and the inverse propensity score.
-Characterizing the closed-form solution is useful for our analysis later on, in establishing convergence of estimation to the limiting optimal data annotation probabilities.
+Characterizing the closed-form solution is useful for our analysis later on.
+For the full proof, see \Cref{proof:thm1}.

-\subsection{Feasible two-batch adaptive design and estimator}
+\paragraph{Feasible two-batch adaptive design and estimator.}

+Although the oracle rule $\pi^*$ in \Cref{thm-global-budget-solution} is a valid pooled annotation probability, it may not be attainable after the fixed first-batch allocation, since any two-batch design must satisfy $\kappa\pi_1(z,x)\leq\pi(z,x)\leq \kappa\pi_1(z,x)+(1-\kappa)$.
+Following the corner-solution logic of \citet{hahn2011adaptive}, we use